Woodsense: Spotlight on Osage-orangeComments (0)

 Hands-on inspection is always best, but not always practical.
 If you’re buying from photos, make sure that they’re clear and comprehensive.
 Have an understanding of the seller’s return policy.

 Some Osage-orange may have dark streaks, attributed to localized spalting at live edges.
-Sellers often regard this condition as a sign of character, not a price-reducing defect.
+Sellers often regard this condition as an aesthetic benefit, not a price-reducing defect.

 If purchasing hand-split staves for an archery bow, note that this is very specialized Osage-orange stock.
 In such cases, buy from an accomplished bowyer for good wood.